How To Avoid Crowds In Santorini

 Boat Tours

-Dinner was served on the boat.
-I am gluten-free and the crew made a special gluten-free pasta for me, they were incredibly accommodating.
+Dinner was served on the boat, and the crew went above and beyond to accommodate dietary needs.
+I’m gluten-free, and they prepared a special gluten-free pasta just for me, which was incredibly thoughtful and delicious.

 Sunset Catamaran Cruise in Santorini Greece